Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddFieldService.rst

                 ...
             },
             "requiresServices": [
-                "field",
-                "office",
+                "field-service",
             ],
-            "field": {
+            "field-service": {
             },
-            "office": {
         }
-        }

 ----

-The plugin should now be ready for the client to load.
+The plugin should now be ready for the field to load.

-Running on the Client Service
+Running on the Field Service
 -----------------------------

-Edit :file:`~/peek-office-service.home/config.json`:
+Edit :file:`~/peek-field-service.home/config.json`:

 #.
 Ensure **logging.level** is set to **"DEBUG"**
 #.
 Add **"peek_plugin_tutorial"** to the **plugin.enabled** array